starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 The possible statuses are:

 *   ``NOT_RECEIVED``:
-    The transaction has not been received yet (i.e., not written to storage).
+    The transaction has not been received yet (i.e., not written to storage)
 *   ``RECEIVED``:
-    The transaction was received by the Operator.
+    The transaction was received by the Operator
 *   ``PENDING``:
-    The transaction passed the validation and is waiting to be sent on-chain.
+    The transaction passed the validation and is waiting to be sent on-chain
 *   ``REJECTED``:
-    The transaction failed validation and thus was skipped.
+    The transaction failed validation and thus was skipped
 *   ``ACCEPTED_ONCHAIN``:
-    The transaction was accepted on-chain.
+    The transaction was accepted on-chain

 Query the balance
 -----------------